 XTB is a retail forex and CFD broker, offering forex and CFD trading services.
 With over 50 currency pairs, the forex market coverage by XTB allows smooth day trading of major, minor, and select exotic pairs.
 CFD trading accounts feature spreads on major currency pairs starting at 0.9 pips and zero commission charged per trade, which can help reduce costs for frequent intraday trading.

-Traders can use the xStation 5 platform or MetaTrader 4, both equipped with advanced charting tools, one-click trading, and real-time market analytics to optimize entry and exit points.
+Traders can use the xStation 5 platform or MetaTrader 4 (under XTB International Limited), both equipped with advanced charting tools, one-click trading, and real-time market analytics to optimize entry and exit points.
 Non-EU and non-UK members of XTB will be eligible for monthly cashback rewards based on trading volume, further incentivizing active day trading.

 eToro offers fast execution and a proprietary platform with access to more than 40 currency pairs.
-Traders also have access to a trading community of more than 30 million members, where traders can share strategies.
-The broker provides a proprietary platform that offers access to more than 40 currency pairs across forex and other markets.
+Traders also have access to a trading community of more than 30 million members, where they can share strategies.
 The trading software is equipped with real-time charts, one-click trading, and risk management tools ideal for intraday strategies.
-Individual Stop Loss, zero balance protection, and price alerts are also among the unique tools supported by the broker.
+Individual Stop Loss, negative balance protection, and price alerts are also among the unique tools supported by the broker.

 Spreads from 1 pip and zero commissions make intraday trading cost-efficient.
 Copy-trading and automated trading features further enhance flexibility, enabling active traders to implement a variety of short-term trading approaches.

 Investing in financial products involves taking risk.
-Your investments may increase or decrease in value, and losses may exceed the value of your original investment.
+Your investments may increase or decrease in value, and losses may exceed the value of your original investment.- 8.
+Admirals

-8. Admirals, formerly known as Admiral Markets, offers more than 8,000 tradable instruments, with CFDs on forex allowing traders to buy and sell 80 major, minor, and exotic currency pairs.
-With fast execution, access to MT4 and MT5, and Trade account spreads averaging 1.6 pips with a $3/lot commission, the broker supports efficient intraday trading.
+Admirals, formerly known as Admiral Markets, offers more than 8,000 tradable instruments, with CFDs on forex allowing traders to buy and sell 80 major, minor, and exotic currency pairs.
+With fast execution, access to MT4 and MT5, and Trade account spreads averaging 1.6 pips with a $3 per lot per side commission, the broker supports efficient intraday trading.

 Traders also have access to Admirals’ comprehensive education platform.
 The platform includes educational content on day trading strategies to support skill development.